chaoscarnival/chaos-workshop-guide-2023/README.md

 - Now, proceed with setting up of the chaos infrastructure on the "default project".
 You can create a dedicated/new project if you wish.
 - You will be needed to create a new "Environment", download the installation manifest for the  chaos infra and apply it in the provided sandbox environment.
 The detailed set of steps to achieve this can be found here: https://developer.harness.io/docs/chaos-engineering/user-guides/connect-chaos-infrastructures

-**Note**: Please select the "Namespace Mode" option for chaos infrastructure.
+**Note**: Please select the "Namespace Mode" option for chaos infrastructure and provide the appropriate namespace name (use the namespace provided as part of your sandbox environment instead of the default `hce`).
 Selection of "Cluster Wide" option can result in failure/is unsupported for this workshop.

 ## Connect The Custom ChaosHub